 Quick Guide to Benidorm

-A holiday in Benidorm is a real favourite with Brits - so much that there's even a sitcom based on British holidaymakers here.
+A holiday in Benidorm is a real favourite with Brits - so much so that there's even a sitcom based on British holidaymakers here.
 The striking high rises set Benidorm apart from the other popular resorts of Spain's Costa Blanca.
 This is an urban retreat, with lots of lively nightlife, cabaret shows and restaurants.
 However the beaches remain the main focal point to the city.
 There are three, all excellent blue flag standard; Playa de Levante, Playa de Poniente and Platja del Mal Pas.

 Fab holidays for: